 Many of the functional considerations are taken care of in wireframing.
-The next step is to work out the visual components in the mock-up.
-Mock-ups have more graphic details compared to a wireframe.
+The next step is to work out the visual components in the mockup.
+Mockups have more graphic details compared to a wireframe.
 Rich colours, graphics, and fonts are used, and the actual buttons and texts are also integrated.
-The content layout and navigation graphics are also more detailed, and it is much closer to the finished product compared to the wireframe.
-However, this iteration is still neither clickable nor interactive and usually described as low-fi when black and white/gray and as hi-fi mockup when colourful and detailed.
+The content layout and navigation graphics are also more detailed and are much closer to the finished product than the wireframe.
+However, this iteration is still neither clickable nor interactive and usually described as low-fi when black and white/gray and as a hi-fi mockup when colourful and detailed.

-This step of the web/app design process is also important because it gives the designers and clients alike many opportunities to expose potential problems and iron out the kinks.
-Using a mock-up tool like Figma or Adobe User Experience, it is easy to preview, revise as needed, and share, saving you time and money in the design process.
+This step in the web/app design process is also essential because it gives the designers and clients many opportunities to expose potential problems and iron out the kinks.
+Using a mockup tool like Figma or Adobe XD, it is easy to preview, revise as needed, and share, saving you time and money in the design process.

-A prototype is interactive, high-fidelity, and looks a lot like the finished product.
-In this iteration, processes can be simulated and tested, which is important in obtaining more accurate user feedback.
-It can be used to uncover any remaining issues before moving on to the development stage.
+A prototype is interactive, high-fidelity, and looks much like the finished product.
+In this iteration, processes can be simulated and tested, which is essential for obtaining more accurate user feedback.
+In addition, it can be used to uncover any remaining issues before moving on to the development stage.
 Any design changes or additional features can also be accommodated before writing a single line of code and investing more money.

 Click here to see an interactive prototype in action created with Adobe Experience Design.